 Your executor must be:

 Many states prohibit people who have felony convictions from serving as executor.
-In Texas, you cannot name an executor who has been convicted of a felony under any state or federal law, unless he or she has been pardoned or had all civil rights restored.
+In Texas, people who have been convicted of a felony generally can't be executor unless they have been pardoned or had all civil rights restored.
+But if you name a person with a felony conviction as your executor in your will, a court can approve your choice if they are otherwise qualified to serve.
 (Tex.
-Est. Code Ann. § 304.003.)
+Est. Code § 304.003 (2024).)

 For practical reasons, it's smart to name an executor who lives near you.
 Your executor may have to handle day-to-day matters for weeks, months, or sometimes longer.
 If you must appoint an executor who lives far away, you should know the requirements Texas imposes on out-of-state executors.

-In Texas, a nonresident executor must appoint someone who lives in the state to act as a resident agent.
+In Texas, a nonresident executor—including an out-of-state corporation—must appoint someone who lives in the state to act as a resident agent.
 Your executor's in-state agent will accept legal papers on behalf of your estate.
 (Tex.
-Est. Code Ann. § 304.003.)
+Est. Code § 304.003 (2024).)

 For more information about choosing your executor and making your will, see the Wills section of Nolo.com.